Centre image

 Visitors Program

-Under the ANU College of Law’s Visiting Scholar Program, the Centre offers two visiting opportunities – one for Judges, and the other for Government visitors.
+Under the ANU Law School’s Visiting Scholar Program, the Centre offers two visiting opportunities – one for Judges, and the other for Government visitors.

 Judge-In-Residence program

-The Judge-in-Residence Program provides an opportunity for judges to enjoy a research intensive period at the College.
-Judges-in-Residence have the opportunity to be part of the research community, benefitting from, and contributing to, the vibrancy of the College’s research culture.
+The Judge-in-Residence Program provides an opportunity for judges to enjoy a research intensive period at the Law School.
+Judges-in-Residence have the opportunity to be part of the research community, benefitting from, and contributing to, the vibrancy of the Law School’s research culture.

 Government Visitor program

-The Centre offers the opportunity for a government officer to enjoy a research intensive period at the College.
-Government Visitors will pursue a research project while at the College and be willing to draw from, and add to, the intellectual life of the College.
+The Centre offers the opportunity for a government officer to enjoy a research intensive period at the Law School.
+Government Visitors will pursue a research project while at ANU and be willing to draw from, and add to, the intellectual life of the Law School.